 - a.
-Manufacturing of products and/or provision of services in the defence industry: 5% or more - b.
-Manufacturing and/or distribution of civil handguns or ammunition: 5% or more - c.
-Manufacturing of products in and/or provision of services for the gambling industry: 5% or more - d.
-Manufacturing of adult entertainment: 5% or more - e.
-Manufacturing of palm oil: 5% or more - f.
-Nuclear power generation and/or uranium mining and/or uranium enrichment: 5% or more - g.
-Unconventional extraction of crude oil and/or natural gas (including oil sand, oil shale/shale gas, arctic drilling): more than 0% - h.
+Manufacturing and/or distribution of civil handguns or ammunition: 5% or more - b.
+Manufacturing of tobacco products: 5% or more - c.
+Mining of oil sand: 5% or more d.
 Companies that derive 25% or more from thermal coal mining and thermal coal-based power generation as well as companies with thermal coal expansion plans, such as additional expansion of coal mining, coal production or coal usage.
 Companies with thermal coal expansion plans are excluded based on an internal identification methodology.
+In the event of exceptional circumstances, such as measures imposed by a government to address challenges in the energy sector, the Management Company may decide to temporarily suspend the application of the coal-related exclusions to individual companies/geographical regions.